American Airlines Flight 965: Aftermath

+Rachel L. Swarns of The New York Times reported that within the United States, after people learned of the status of the flight, "mourning was most keenly concentrated yesterday in the larger Colombian communities" in the East Coast.

 Scavengers took engine thrust reversers, cockpit avionics, and other components from the crashed 757, using Colombian military and private helicopters to go to and from the crash site.
 Many of the stolen components reappeared as unapproved aircraft parts on the black market in Greater Miami parts brokers.
 In response, the airline published a 14-page list stating all of the parts missing from the crashed aircraft.
 The list included the serial numbers of all of the parts.

-In 1997, U.S. District Judge Stanley Marcus ruled that the pilots had committed "willful misconduct"; the ruling applied to American Airlines, which represented the dead pilots.
-The judge's ruling was subsequently reversed in June 1999 by the U.S. Court of Appeals in Atlanta, which also overturned the jury verdict and declared that the judge in the case was wrong in issuing a finding of fault with the pilots, a role which should have been reserved for the jury only.
+In 1997, US District Judge Stanley Marcus ruled that the pilots had committed "willful misconduct"; the ruling applied to American Airlines, which represented the dead pilots.
+The judge's ruling was subsequently reversed in June 1999 by the US Court of Appeals in Atlanta, which also overturned the jury verdict and declared that the judge in the case was wrong in issuing a finding of fault with the pilots, a role which should have been reserved for the jury only.

 American Airlines settled numerous lawsuits brought against it by the families of the victims of the accident.
 American Airlines filed a "third-party complaint" lawsuit for contribution against Jeppesen and Honeywell, which made the navigation computer database and failed to include the coordinates of Rozo under the identifier "R"; the case went to trial in United States District Court for the Southern District of Florida in Miami.
 At the trial, American Airlines admitted that it bore some legal responsibility for the accident.
 Honeywell and Jeppesen each contended that they had no legal responsibility for the accident.
 In June 2000, the jury found that Jeppesen was 30% at fault for the crash, Honeywell was 10% at fault, and American Airlines was 60% at fault.

 An enhanced ground proximity warning system (EGPWS) that could have prevented the accident was introduced in 1996.

-Since 2002, aircraft capable of carrying more than six passengers are required to have an advanced terrain awareness warning system.
+All US-registered turbine-powered aircraft capable of carrying more than six passengers built since 2002 are required to have an advanced terrain awareness warning system.

-As of July 2024, American Airlines continued to operate the Miami-Cali route, as American Airlines Flight 921, operated by Boeing 737-800 aircraft.
+As of July 2024, American Airlines continues to operate the Miami–Cali route, as American Airlines Flight 919 and American Airlines Flight 921, both operated by Boeing 737 MAX 8 aircraft.